ankurk91/bandwidth-notification-channel/README.md

 ],
 ```
 * The `from` option is the phone number that your SMS messages will be sent from.
-* The `from` number must be in E.164 format, like `+14244443192`.
+* The `from` number must be in E.164 format, for example `+14244443192`.
 [Read more](https://dev.bandwidth.com/ap-docs/methods/messages/postMessages.html)

 ## Usage
-Now you can use the Bandwidth channel in your `via()` method inside the notification class
+Now you can use the Bandwidth channel in your `via()` method inside the notification class:
 ```php
 <?php